 Hosting Annual Fundraising Events

-If you do decide to host an annual fundraising event, be sure to consider a nonprofit crowdfunding event where your supporters can fundraise and become actively involved in your organization.
+If you decide to host an event, be sure to consider a nonprofit crowdfunding event where your supporters can fundraise and become actively involved in your organization.
 Remember, besides raising money, raising awareness is a key component in annual fund drives.
 Walk-a-thons and race fundraisers are a great option, as are bike-a-thons and spin-a-thons.
 Great fundraising events also offer additional revenue-generating opportunities like hosting fundraising raffles or charity auctions.

 Most importantly, make the event fun!
 Provide entertainment, food, games, and contests to draw in a large audience.
 If your event is a success, people will look forward to coming back year after year, and your event may also look appealing for sponsorship from local businesses.